Emergent Semantics Beyond Token Embeddings: Transformer LMs with Frozen Visual Unicode Representations: INTRODUCTION

 Instead of pursuing state-of-the-art benchmark scores, which often depend on massive scale, our primary goal is to isolate and test a fundamental hypothesis: can language abstraction emerge without trainable, semantically-rich input embeddings?
 We deliberately constrain model and dataset sizes to create a controlled environment for comparing the learning dynamics of frozen- versus trainable-embedding models.
 Our focus is on the conditions under which meaning emerges, not on outperforming large-scale systems.

 Critically, we observe that despite this radical departure from conventional practice, these “frozen-embedding” models not only converge but display robust convergence and, surprisingly, outperform architecturally identical counterparts with trainable embeddings on reasoning benchmarks like MMLU, suggesting representational interference in conventional approaches.
-Emergent abstraction appears within the transformer blocks themselves, not in the input vectors.
-This has profound implications: it implies that semantic structure is an architectural phenomenon, not an initialization artifact.
+This suggests that emergent abstraction appears within the transformer blocks themselves, implying that semantic structure is an architectural phenomenon, not an initialization artifact.
 Our main contributions are:

 \begin{itemize} \item demonstrate that semantic understanding in Transformers can emerge without trainable input embeddings \item introduce a universal visual embedding scheme compatible with any tokenizer \item identify "representational interference" as a potential limitation of trainable embeddings \item release open-source implementations enabling reproducibility \end{itemize}